Click the links below to view information about activities for this park.

 Canoeists may leave their vehicles and launch canoes at the Wagoner Road Access Area, located at river mile 26, at the US 221 Access Area, located at river mile 15, or at the Kings Creek Access at river mile 7.
 All vehicles must register for overnight parking.
 Canoes may also be launched from several bridges and roadways that cross the river.
 Parts of the river are suitable for tubing at times.
 Contact the park office for outfitter tube and canoe rentals.

 The Ashe County Chamber of Commerce Website offers canoe and outfitter information, as well as information about the local area.
 Click the Links button on the Park Menu to access the Website.
-Call the park office for any additional information.
+Visitors desiring to paddle the New River may contact staff for launch location and take-out instructions.

 Below is a listing of estimated river mileage and paddling times between canoe access sites.
 The time estimates are based on moderate paddling experience.